The Vermont Statutes Online

 (D) not going to take effect more than 10 years from the last approval for a rate change from the Commission.

 (2) The municipal company or electric cooperative shall provide written notice of a rate change pursuant to this subsection to its customers, the Department of Public Service, and the Commission at least 45 days prior to implementing the rate change.
 Included with the submission shall be a rate analysis describing the rationale for the rate change.
-Unless an objection to the rate change is filed by the Department of Public Service with the Commission within 45 days of this notice or the Commission orders an investigation on its own motion, the municipal company or electric cooperative may implement the rate change.
+Unless an objection to the rate change is filed by the Department of Public Service with the Commission within 45 days following this notice or the Commission orders an investigation on its own motion, the municipal company or electric cooperative may implement the rate change.

 (3) If the Department does not object to the change within 30 days, five persons adversely affected by the change may apply at their own expense to the Commission by petition alleging why the change is unreasonable and unjust and asking that the Commission investigate the matter and make such orders as justice and law require.